janosgats/laboschqpa.frontend/README.md

+# ARCHIVED project!
-# ARCHIVED project.
-See the replacement: https://github.com/Krauszzsolt/laboschqpa.frontend
+### See the new version here: https://github.com/Krauszzsolt/laboschqpa.frontend

 # laboschqpa.frontend